NCES CCD 2024-25 28 schools FL

 Source: NCES Common Core of Data NCES Common Core of Data

-student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment — push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.

-Source: NCES Common Core of Data — Public School Universe NCES Common Core of Data — Public School Universe
+Source: NCES Common Core of Data, Public School Universe NCES Common Core of Data, Public School Universe

-CORAL SPRINGS has higher-than-average charter school authorisation eligibility — 28.6% of the population qualifies for charter-school enrollment options
+Coral Springs has higher-than-average charter school authorisation eligibility — 28.6% of the population qualifies for charter-school enrollment options

 charter-school enrollment options eligibility is the federal threshold for charter school authorisation funding allocations, established under the state-specific charter law.
-Areas above 30% eligibility receive concentration grants on top of the basic charter school authorisation formula.
+Eligibility here is approaching the 30% concentration-grant threshold; it does not yet unlock the extra funding tier but sits meaningfully above the baseline 10% majority mark.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.

 Source: NCES Common Core of Data NCES Common Core of Data